Information: YAKINDU Traceability Is Now itemis ANALYZE

 The following animation illustrates how to navigate from the test script to the requirement in Word.

-If you want to get hands on YAKINDU Traceability yourself, just click on the button below and feel free to download our example showcase which demonstrates a traceability scenario consisting of various artifact types that are typical in a software development setting.
+If you want to get hands on YAKINDU Traceability (now itemis ANALYZE) yourself, just click on the button below and feel free to download our example showcase which demonstrates a traceability scenario consisting of various artifact types that are typical in a software development setting.